-- Gen. Mohammad Baqr Zolqadr (IRGC officer serving as deputy Interior Minister) - Brig.
-Gen. Mohammad Hejazi (Basij commander) - Vice Admiral Ali Akbar Ahmadiyan (chief of IRGC Joint Staff) - Amir Rahimi (head of Esfahan nuclear facilities); Mehrdada Akhlaghi Ketabachi (head of SBIG) - \ Bank Sepah and Bank Sepah International were delisted on Implementation Day by a separate decision the Security Council.
+- Karaj Nuclear Research Center - Novin Energy Company; Cruise Missile Industry Group - Kavoshyar Company (subsidiary of AEIO) - Bank Sepah and Bank Sepah International PLC (funds AIO and subordinate entities in missile activities) - Esfahan Nuclear Fuel Research and Production Center and Esfahan Nuclear Technology Center - Seyed Jaber Safdari (Natanz manager) - Amir Rahimi (head of Esfahan nuclear facilities); Mehrdada Akhlaghi Ketabachi (head of SBIG) - Bank Sepah and Bank Sepah International were delisted on Implementation Day by a separate decision the Security Council.
 They were not named on the Resolution 2231 attachment of entities to be delisted on that day.
 No information has been publicized whether Ahmad Derakshandeh, the head of Bank Sepah, was also delisted.